ReactiveHTML/rimmel/docs/index.markdown

 # Roadmap
-- TypeScript support (in progress)
-- Full ObservableArray support for lists, grids and complex repeatable data structures
-- Completion handlers
+- Observable completion handlers
-- Error sinks
+- Observable error sinks
-- Fair performance benchmarks for real-life scenarios (so not like 100 million DOM elements on a page, etc)
+- Performance benchmarks
-- SSR with Transferable Promises and Transferable Observables
+- SSR
-- Scheduler support for high-throughput highly-interactive real-time apps
+- Scheduler support for real-time apps (trading front-ends, ad-tech, gaming, ...)
 - Support text node and HTML comment sinks
-- Tree-shakeable separation of sources and sinks
-- EventEmitter support
+- Support for the EventEmitter type as source and sink
+- Separate memory-optimised and speed-optimised sinks.
 - Compiled Templates
+- Rendering pipelines
-- Rendering pipelines/Plugin support
+- Plugin support
 - Micro frontend support
-- JSX/ESX support?
 - RML Security
+- JSX/ESX support

-# Web Standards
+## Web Standards alignment
-There are people trying to make the DOM natively support Observables and some discussion is going on at [WHATWG DOM/544](https://github.com/whatwg/dom/issues/544)
+There are discussions going on around making HTML and/or the DOM natively support Observables at [WHATWG DOM/544](https://github.com/whatwg/dom/issues/544) and [WICG Observable](https://github.com/WICG/observable).

+Rimmel.js follows and aims to align with these efforts as they develop.